TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 *   Obtain your feedback on our sites and our offerings;
 *   Statistically analyze user behavior and activity;
 *   Provide you with more relevant content and advertisements.
-*   Conduct research and measurement activities. or
+*   Conduct research and measurement activities;
-*   Send you personalized emails or secure electronic messages pertaining to your health interests, including news, announcements, reminders and opportunities.
+*   Send you personalized emails or secure electronic messages pertaining to your health interests, including news, announcements, reminders and opportunities from WebMD. or
+*   Send you relevant offers and informational materials on behalf of our sponsors pertaining to your health interests.

 We may combine Personal and Non-Personal Information collected by WebMD about you, and may combine this information with information from external sources.
 Third parties may also use Non-Personal Information in order to display advertising that reflects the interests and preferences of our user community.